- Number of Students: 540

 Schools earn the coveted distinction by demonstrating high levels of performance, as evaluated by state accreditation and Virginia academic Annual Measurable Objectives.
 Schools of Excellence must also attain an overall score of at least 90 out of 100 points on PWCS Strategic Plan-based measures.
 The School of Excellence distinction is the highest recognition awarded to a school by the Prince William County School Board.

-Prince William County 2016-2017 Principal of the Year Nathaniel Provencio
+Prince William County, and Washington Post 2016-2017 Principal of the Year Nathaniel Provencio

 Dale City Civic Association Teachers of the Year Brian Raska, Ashley Hoyle, Angela Hunt

 2014-2015, 2015-2016, 2016-2017 Prince William County School Business Partnerships of the Year

 2017-2018 Outstanding New Teacher of the Year Award Ashley Hoyle